DirecTV says it will sever ties with far-right network One America News

 The move figures to be a big financial loss for the fringe network.
 An OAN accountant reported in 2020 that 90 percent of the channel’s revenue in the previous year stemmed from subscriber fees paid by DirecTV and other AT&T-owned platforms, according to Reuters.
 AT&T has been repeatedly criticized for playing a foundational role in building up OAN into a Trump-friendly alternative to Fox News.
 Though DirecTV is now its own company, AT&T owns 70 percent of the satellite provider.

 Without the estimated tens of millions of dollars in revenue from AT&T, an OAN accountant said in sworn testimony that the network’s value “would be zero,” reported Reuters.

-A spokesperson with AT&T did not immediately respond to a request for comment.
+An AT&T spokesman reached by The Post didn’t comment directly on DirecTV’s decision, but refuted the notion the company played a role in OAN’s development.
+The representative also noted that DirecTV consented to carrying the channel four years ago as part of the settlement from OAN’s lawsuit against AT&T.

 It remains unclear what the current proportion of OAN’s revenue comes from DirecTV or how many households it will reach without the satellite provider.
 OAN’s website shows few national carriers, with Verizon Fios being the most prominent of the group.